 INTRODUCTION

 Peer review is usually a black box — readers only know that a research paper eventually surpassed some ill-defined threshold for publication and rarely see the more nuanced evaluations of the reviewers and editor (Vazire, 2021).
-A growing number of journals are challenging this convention by making peer review reports publicly available (Wolfram et al., 2020).
-Recently, the journal eLife announced that it would go even further, abandoning binary ‘accept/reject’ decisions, and instead focusing on sharing both peer review reports and short evaluation statements (“eLife assessments”) representing the consensus opinions of editors and peer reviewers (Eisen et al., 2022).
-These improvements may facilitate a more transparent and informative peer review process; however, their success will depend on accurate communication with readers.
-Here we outline a study intended to assess whether the language used in eLife assessments is perceived as intended by potential readers.
-We also propose and assess alternative language that may improve clarity of communication.

-eLife has stated that assessments will use phrases drawn from a common vocabulary (Table 1) to convey two evaluative dimensions: (1) “significance”; and (2) “strength of support” (for details see eLife’s New Model, 2022).
+A minority of journals challenge this convention by making peer review reports publicly available (Wolfram et al., 2020).
+One such journal, eLife, also accompanies articles with short evaluation statements (“eLife assessments”) representing the consensus opinions of editors and peer reviewers (Eisen et al., 2022). eLife recently stated that these assessments will use phrases drawn from a common vocabulary (Table 1) to convey two evaluative dimensions: (1) “significance”; and (2) “strength of support” (for details see eLife’s New Model, 2022).
 For example, a study may be described as having “landmark” significance and offering “exceptional” strength of support (for a complete example, see Box 1).
+The phrases are drawn from “widely-used expressions” in prior eLife assessments and the stated goal is to ‘help convey the views of the editor and the reviewers in a clear and consistent manner’ (eLife’s New Model, 2022).
+Here we outline a study intended to assess whether the language used in eLife assessments is perceived clearly and consistently by potential readers.
+We also propose and assess alternative language that may improve communication.

 Our understanding (based on eLife’s New Model, 2022) is that eLife intends the common vocabulary to represent different degrees of each evaluative dimension on an ordinal scale (e.g., “landmark” findings are more significant than “fundamental” findings, and so forth); however, in our view the intended ordering is sometimes ambiguous or counterintuitive.
 For example, it does not seem obvious to us that an “important” study is necessarily more significant than a “valuable” study, nor does a “compelling” study seem necessarily stronger than a “convincing” study.
 Additionally, several phrases like “solid” and “useful”, could be broadly interpreted, leading to a mismatch between intended meaning and perceived meaning.
 The phrases also do not cover the full continuum of measurement and are unbalanced in terms of positive and negative phrases.
 For example, the “significance” dimension has no negative phrases — the scale endpoints are “landmark” and “useful”.
 We also note that the definitions provided by eLife do not always map onto gradations of the same construct.
 For example, the eLife definitions of phrases on the significance dimension suggest that the difference between “useful”, “valuable”, and “important” is a matter of breadth/scope (whether the findings have implications beyond a specific subfield) whereas the difference between “fundamental” and “landmark” is a matter of degree.
 In short, we are concerned that several aspects of the eLife vocabulary may undermine communication of research evaluations to readers.

 In Table 2, we outline an alternative vocabulary that is intended to overcome the potential issues with the eLife vocabulary.
 Phrases in the alternative vocabulary explicitly state the relevant evaluative dimension (e.g., “support”) along with a modifying adjective that unambiguously represents degree (e.g., “very low”).
 The alternative vocabulary is also intended to cover the full continuum of measurement and be balanced in terms of positive and negative phrases.
 We have also renamed “significance” to “importance” to avoid any confusion with statistical significance.
 We hope that these features will facilitate alignment of readers’ interpretations with the intended interpretations, improving the efficiency and accuracy of communication.